Why does lesbian visibility matter in healthcare?

 7 reasons why lesbian visibility matters in the workplace

-- Temporarily disrupts the heteronormative lens through which the female form and labour is viewed.
+- Temporarily disrupts the patriarchal lens through which the female form and labour is viewed.

 - Creates a space for discussion about lesbian representation across workplace spaces.
 Gives PR and Communications departments the opportunity to feature lesbians in the workplace, if they don’t routinely depict diversity.

-- Highlights diversity of lesbian identities; encourages debate about multiple discrimination.
+- Highlights diversity of lesbian lives; encourages debate about multiple discrimination.

 - Provides an opportunity to challenge social stereotypes that can feed into discrimination in the workplace.